RatanRavichandran/Conversational_AI_Mistral_7b/README.md

 # Conversational_AI_Mistral_7b
-Using the Mistral 7b LLM to converse with and extract information from academic reports (Experimental)
+Using the Mistral 7b LLM to converse with and extract information from academic reports

 ## About Mistral